-HSTY 5201 Christian Heritage II: The Reformation and Modern Church
+HSTY 5200 Christian Heritage I: The Early and Medieval Church HSTY 5201 Christian Heritage II: The Reformation and Modern Church

-HSTY 7300 History and Theology of the Covenant Church Students from a denomination other than the Evangelical Covenant Church may substitute a course in their home denomination's history, theology, and
+HSTY 7300 History and Theology of the Covenant Church

+Students from a denomination other than the Evangelical Covenant Church may substitute a course in their home denomination's history, theology, and polity for HSTY 7300.
+Such courses may be taken through cross-registration at another school in the Association of Chicago Theological Schools, or as an independent study with North Park faculty.

+Theology

-THEO 6330 Christian Theology THEO 7203 Christian Worship THEO 7220 Christian Ethics THEO 7350 Doctrinal Topic
+THEO 6330 Christian Theology

+THEO 7350 Doctrinal Topic